aws-samples/shopfloor-connectivity/docs/core/tuning-configuration.md

 ---
 ### TargetForwardingChannelTimeout
-Timeout writing to forwarding buffer in milliseconds
+Specifies the timeout period (in milliseconds) for writing to the forwarding buffer used between chained targets.
+The default value is 1000 milliseconds (1 second).
+If writing operations exceed this timeout, they will be considered failed.
+You should increase this value if you experience timeout errors on forwarding channels and have limited available memory.
+This setting helps ensure reliable data forwarding while preventing indefinite blocking.

 **Type**: Int

 Default is 1000

-Increment when getting timeouts on forwarding channels and available memory is limited

 ---
 ### TargetResubmitChannelSize
-Buffer size for internal buffer to resubmit target data used by chained targets
+Specifies the size of the internal buffer used for resubmitting data in chained targets.
+The default value is 1000 items.
+You can increase this value if you experience timeouts on **resubmit** channels.
+Alternatively, you can decrease it to reduce memory consumption.
+This setting helps balance the throughput of data resubmission between chained targets with memory utilization

 **Type**: Int